Brow Augmentation & Forehead Reduction Surgery

 Are you unsatisfied by the shape of your forehead or the appearance of a prominent brow bone?
-Dr. Barry Eppley, a top cosmetic surgeon in Indianapolis, performs forehead reduction and brow contouring surgery.
+Dr. Barry Eppley, performs forehead reduction and brow contouring surgery.
 You can view results from Dr. Eppley’s previous Indianapolis forehead reshaping and brow lift patients by visiting our brow contouring before and after photo gallery.

 AESTHETIC UNITS OF THE FOREHEAD